Wilenty/Universal-AutoIT-Extractor-and-De-obfuscator/README.md

 <br>
 <b>Q</b>: Is the restarting the OS is really needed?<br>
 <img src="https://i.imgur.com/YtcMiOu.png" alt="Reboot the OS is really needed">
-<b>A</b>: Yes, for firmly protected programs restarting the OS is really needed because of the missing device, the device will be available after restarting the OS.<br>
+<b>A</b>: Yes, for firmly protected programs restarting the OS is really needed because of the missing device, the device will be available after restarting the OS.
+So, also because of that you should use the VM, instead of real OS.<br>
 <br>
 <br>
 Before restarting the OS, script adds itself to the run section for current user, so, it will be automatically executed after the OS starting again with current file to extract.